On a topology property for the moduli space of Kapustin-Witten equations: K a hler surfaces

 A holomorpic bundle $E$ is $\b$-stable (semi-stable) if all $\b$-invariant holomorphic subbundle $E'\subset E$ satisfies

-\end{defi} We also recall a bound on $\|\b\|_{L^{\infty}}$ in terms of $\|\b\|_{L^{2}}$, one can see \cite{BM} for detail. \begin{thm} Let $X$ be a compact, K\"{a}hler surface with a K\"{a}hler metric $g$,\ $E$ a principal $G$-bundle over $X$ with $G$ be a compact Lie group.
-If the pair $(A,\b,\gamma)$ is a $C^{\infty}$ solution of Equations (\ref{E7}), there is a positive constant $C=C(g)$ such that
+\end{defi} We also recall a bound on $\|\b\|_{L^{\infty}}$ in terms of $\|\b\|_{L^{2}}$.
+One can see \cite{BM} for detail. \begin{thm} Let $X$ be a compact, K\"{a}hler surface with a smooth K\"{a}hler metric $g$,\ $E$ a principal $G$-bundle over $X$ with $G$ being a compact Lie group.
+If the pair $(A,\b,\gamma)$ is a smooth solution of Equations (\ref{E7}), there is a positive constant $C=C(g)$ such that